Post updated, 9 October, 2020.

 It’s not all bad:

-It is great that the Fund has proven that it is capable of moving funds into a low carbon Fund.
+It is great that the Fund has shown that it is capable of moving funds into a low carbon Fund.
 The low-carbon fund seems to be pretty good.
-It does at least avoid investments in coal but until the Fund gives us more details, it is difficult to know exactly how ‘low-carbon’ it is.
+It does avoid most, but not all, investments in oil, gas and coal.

 But it’s not that impressive:

 Although the Pension Fund transferred £2.37 billion to a low-carbon fund, we estimate that only £117 million of these funds were invested in fossil fuels before.
 The effective divestment is a little smaller than this, at about £100 million because we estimate that the “low carbon” fund still has some £16M worth of fossil fuel industry investments.
 This means that only a small proportion, about 6%, of the Fund’s total fossil fuel investments have been taken out and put in a low-carbon fund instead.
 A drop in the ocean compared to the Fund’s overall fossil fuel investments, approximately £1.7 Billion (or £1.6 Billion to go) as this graph shows.

 So, it’s a small step in the right direction.
 But, there is a very long way to go and the Climate Emergency is not getting any less urgent.